 While selling your gold jewelry you must keep in that you will receive money in exchange of the pure gold content that can be extracted from the jewelry.
 The segregation of the impurities and alloys is done through melting and refining the gold jewelry.

-Appraising Your Jewelry
+Appraising Your Gold Jewelry

 The American Society of Appraisers, the International Society of Appraisers, and the National Association of Jewelry Appraisers.
 All these institutes ensure a strict code of conduct, ethics and rules.
-They would charge anywhere between $150 to $350 an hour (wile some charge by the item).
+They would charge anywhere between $150 to $350 an hour (while some charge by the item).

-Keep in mind that a simple ring with a single diamond may take an hour or less to appraise, but a complex piece with multiple diamonds and metals might take north of three hours, but under no circumstances should you agree to pay a percent of the item’s value.
+Keep in mind that a simple ring with a single diamond may take an hour or less to appraise, but a complex piece with multiple diamonds and metals might take north of three hours, but under no circumstances should you agree to pay a percentage of the item’s value.